MITCHAM: Focus on actual kids, not the idea of kids

 So what about penciled-in ovals in a high-stress year?
 This year is just different.
 And how important are standardized tests to you right now in the middle of all this craziness?

 They’re not at all to me.
 Both of my children are in the Madison County School System.
-I just picked up my daughter Monday to quarantine for two weeks after a classmate tested positive for coronavirus.
+I picked up my daughter Monday to quarantine for two weeks after a classmate tested positive.
+She was not pleased.
 My son was recently sick and had to go get tested for coronavirus.
 Thankfully, it came back negative.
-But I anticipate a positive in our house at some point this year.
-It feels inevitable.
+But a positive in the house seems inevitable.

 Of course, I want my children to do well in school, but honestly, I just want us to get through this school year as healthily as we can with at least a little bit of our sanity left intact.
 These days are unusually stressful for us — all of us.

-And yeah, standardized tests are pretty far down my list of gripes in the world.
+And yeah, standardized tests are pretty far down my list of gripes in the world at the moment.
 I’m typically not spending a huge amount of mental energy on the topic.
 Still, I was pretty annoyed last week to learn that Betsy Devos, U.S. Secretary of Education, indicated in a Sept.
 3 letter to states that she will likely deny the requests of states for waivers on standardized testing this year.

 It irritates me, because it seems like such a misplaced priority in this strange moment.